druleton/druleton/bin/docs/hooks.md

 # Hook system
 The hook system allows you to insert extra scripts in the commands without having to alter (hack) the command code.
-This to make it possible to update the `bin` directory without overriding the added code.
+This makes it possible to update the `bin` directory without overriding the added code.

 - Running a command will trigger a hook when the command starts to run and when